 Let’s face it.
 We all love that little heart shaped icon placed at the bottom left side of our posts.
 We love to see it bloom in red.
 If it were possible, we’d like it to be clicked more than once showcasing just how much other people enjoy our content.
 Well, all that love story is about to end.

 Following the removal of the chronological feed, the most popular social platform is preparing to remove likes from the picture all together.
 In fact, Instagram’s experiment of hiding the publicly seen like counts started back in May.
-The first location in testing was Canada.
+The first location for testing was Canada.
 Disregarding all the negative reaction (online tears and anger outrage to be exact) caused, recently the trial has been expanded to seven countries.
-Australia, Brazil, Ireland, Italy, Japan and New Zealand was added in.
-It’s said that US and UK are next in line.
+Australia, Brazil, Ireland, Italy, Japan and New Zealand were added in.
+It’s said that the US and the UK are next in line.

 Instagram authorities have explained the decision with the following statement, “We want people to worry a little bit less about how many likes they’re getting on Instagram and spend a bit more time connecting with the people that they care about.”
 Well that sound’s like a good intention.
 Quality over quantity…

 Therefore banning the likes is indeed a solution to cut the platform’s way into advertising revenue.
-It’s been proven with research that more likes makes the post more appealing.
+Research has proven that more likes make the post more appealing.
 More likes boosts the self esteem of the poster.
 And in a world where followers can easily be bought, the real proof of the engagement (the power of the influencer) lies within the counts of that little heart.

 So what’s happening (along with taking the users’ mental health into consideration) is crippling the influencers by burying their most powerful tool.
 This surely is a way to level the playing field between the platform and the influential users.
 A shift to increase brands’ appetite to work through Instagram if they want to showcase their products.

-The recent future will show if this implementation will permanently be activated all around the world.
+The near future will show if this implementation will permanently be activated all around the world.
 If so, it wouldn’t be a surprise to see more and more people preferring to post videos over photos since videos do showcase counts per view.
-There’s no need of likes.
+There’s no need for likes.
 In the end people will figure out and depend on other ways of showing how appreciated their content is.
-Only because the platform authorities have decided to ban the likes, users will not stop asking for it.
-The essence of these platforms are meant to be staged on social interaction.
+Through the platform authorities have decided to ban the likes, users will not stop asking for it.
+The essence of these platforms is social interaction.
 A two-sided social engagement.
 A pattern where ‘to see’ and ‘to be seen’ works hand in hand.
-That is exactly why the opportunity Instagram is seeking may easily become a threat.
-The platform may end up devaluating its core competence, wearing away its appeal and in the long run losing its brand essence.
+That is exactly why the opportunity that Instagram is seeking may easily become a threat.
+The platform may end up devaluing its core competence, wearing away its appeal and in the long run losing its brand essence.